How to remove fake tan

-Whether you’re a year-round fake tan fanatic or just fancy a summer fling with self-tan, removing it can sometimes be tricky work.
+Whether you’re a year-round fake tan fanatic or just fancy a fake tan summer fling, removing it can sometimes be tricky work.
 Maybe you’ve got your tan perfect but woken up one too many times with orange bed sheets and can’t possibly begin to think about removing it from your skin (or sheets!).
 Or maybe you’ve had the ultimate tanning disaster and need to remove it ASAP.
 But it doesn’t have to be this way; we want to make removing fake tan easy for you.
-So, let’s go on this journey together...
+So let’s go on this journey together...

 What steps do I need to take to remove fake tan?

 If you’re not having any luck with these tips, try Bondi Sands Self Tan Eraser which could be the super-quick solution you’re after.
 The cleansing formula helps remove traces of tan and should also leave your skin feeling smooth, soft and nourished (yay!).
-Simply apply, amuse yourself for five minutes, jump in the shower and come out feeling like the queen you are.
+Simply apply, amuse yourself for five minutes, jump in the shower and come out the Queen you are.

 How to remove fake tan from clothes